EXPRESSCLUSTER/Cluster-Set/doc/ECX_2_cluster_one_shared_disk.md

 ## Details of the script to set in custom monitor resource
 - Run this script on all four nodes.
 - At first, check the status of own cluster.
-- If there is no FO group running in the cluster, check the status of other clusters.
+- If there is no failover group running in the cluster, check the status of other clusters.
-- If there are no FO group running in other clusters, try to start FO group in order to the priority.
+- If there are no failover group running in other clusters, try to start failover group in order to the priority.
-- Make sure that the FO group is always running on one of the four nodes.
+- Make sure that the failover group is always running on one of the four nodes.
 - Priority is server 1 , server 2, 3, 4.
-- If FO group cannot be started on server 1, try to start on server 2.
-If FO group cannot be started on server 2, try to start on server 3.
+- If failover group cannot be started on server 1, try to start on server 2.
+If failover group cannot be started on server 2, try to start on server 3.

 ## Testing
 - Stop group